-Unfortunately for the reputation of the PR discipline here and abroad, Bell Pottinger was well known, which helped spread the story.
+Unfortunately for the reputation of the PR industry here and abroad, Bell Pottinger was well known, which helped spread the story.

 The Bell in Bell Pottinger is Lord Bell, Tim to his friends, described as Margaret Thatcher’s favorite PR pro.
 He’s known for “reputation laundering,” a potentially lucrative business that provides counsel to dictators and other clients who can be described as controversial.
 Bell Pottinger’s roster included clients such as Oscar Pistorius and the wife of Syrian strongman Bashar al-Assad.